 Non-Thesis Track (36 hours)

 The Non-Thesis Track is designed for those students wishing to broaden their expertise in certain areas of history.
-The Non-Thesis track is considered a terminal degree.
 Students who believe they might be interested in further graduate study (a Ph.D.) should take the Thesis Track.

 Coursework